frank038/XWM-X-window-manager/README.md

 # XWM X-window-manager
 A simple stacking (floating) window manager written in python and xlib.

-Free to use or modify
+Free to use or modify - just for fun

 Requires:
 - python3